daronphang/coding_resources/python/basics.md

 ```

 ## Tuples:
 Same as lists but immutable.
 Can be destructured.
 Accessed by [].
+When function returns multiple values, the result is a tuple.

 ```python
 metallica = ('ride', 1984, ' metallica')